katmarcin/Corporate_ESG_Metrics_Analysis/README.md

 ESG stands for Environmental, Social, and Governance and is term used often in the corporate space to set a standard of impact that companies can adhere to.
 ESG is an up-and-coming criteria that many companies are using for investing and screening.
 For many companies with documented ESG strategies, it is critical to assess and adhere to ESG ratings/scores for compliance purposes.

+MSCI rates ESG with letters: ranging from leader (AAA, AA), average (A, BBB, BB) to laggard (B, CCC).

 To learn more about MSCI, please visit the following link: https://www.msci.com/who-we-are/about-us